 In an attempt to demonstrate that the defendant had the requisite control, the plaintiff relied on the defendant’s documented protocols and procedures.
 The Court noted that the lifeguard had not given evidence and therefore there was no evidence of what he observed after warning the group of young men in the pool, and whether he was aware of threats to any person, or physical violence to any person, prior to the assault.
 The plaintiff submitted that it could be inferred that the lifeguard had observed the conduct of the group of young men following his warning and he was aware of the risk of imminent violence such that it warranted him calling the police.
 However, the Court noted that the fact of the lifeguard calling the police was insufficient evidence to make such an inference.

 The Court found that the evidence did not establish the existence of a special relationship between the parties, such that the specified duty of care was owed to the plaintiff.
 In particular, the Court noted there was no evidence that the lifeguard knew or ought to have known that the risk of harm consequent on violence between the group of young men and the plaintiff was at a high level or even likely.

-Given that the defendant did not owe the duty of care alleged and was not negligent, did not breach the terms and conditions of contract and the plaintiff failed in its causes of action under the ACL, judgment was entered for the defendant.
+Given that the defendant did not owe the duty of care alleged and was not negligent, did not breach the terms and conditions of contract, and the plaintiff failed in his causes of action under the ACL, judgment was entered for the defendant.

 Implications for you

-The decision reinforces the established principles of the common law which provide that there is no duty to control the criminal conduct of others exists except in very restricted circumstances where a special relationship must be proved in order for this duty to arise.
+The decision reinforces the established principle of common law which provides that there is no duty to control the criminal conduct of others except in very restricted circumstances where a special relationship must be proved in order for this duty to arise.